Sentencing after a guilty plea

 Sentencing after a trial

 If the offender was found guilty after a District or Supreme Court trial, the trial judge will sentence them.
 The sentence hearing will sometimes be on the day the verdict is handed down, but it is more likely to be later.
-If it is later, it could also be in a different courtroom or courthouse – it will depend on where the trial judge is sitting at the time.
+If it is later, it could also be in a different courtroom or courthouse – it will depend on where the judge is sitting at the time.

 (For sentencing in the Local Court, see Prosecutions in the Local Court.)